Tabindex Accessibility Cheat Sheet

 Includes an element in the natural tab order

-For custom elements like <div role="button">
+For custom elements like <div role="button"> or accessible widgets

-On elements already natively focusable like <a>
+On elements already natively focusable like <a>, <button>

 tabindex="-1"